 Math Corps partners with schools to provide tutoring and can thrive in a wide variety of contexts.
-There are a few initial considerations for bringing Math Corps to your school:
+There are a few initial considerations for partnering with Math Corps:

-- □ Does your school ("site") serve students in K 3rd grades OR 4th 8th grades? - Is there room in your school schedule for a tutor to work with a caseload of students outside of core math instructional time (minimum of 24 students for tutors serving 6 hours or more per day, minimum of 14 students for tutors serving less than 6 hours per day)? - Is there support for research-based math interventions to occur during the school day, outside of core instruction? - Is there someone on your staff with the interest and capacity to serve as the Internal Coach?
-Please turn to the "Description of Internal Coach" in this document and review it. - How will the Internal Coach's schedule reflect time for Math Corps duties (approx. 6-9 hours per tutor per month) plus training? - How will you ensure the Internal Coach is given adequate time to complete required training? - How will you ensure the Internal Coach has adequate time to spend on Math Corps duties throughout the year?
+- □ Does your school serve students in K 3rd grades OR 4th 8th grades? - Is there room in your school schedule for a tutor to work with a caseload of students outside of core math instructional time? - Is there support for research-based math interventions to occur during the school day, outside of core instruction? - Is there someone on staff with the interest and capacity to serve as the Internal Coach?
+Please turn to the "Description of Internal Coach" in this document and review it.